mitrashxai/neural-network/README.md

-# neural-network
-I will provide you with a well-structured `README.md` file for your neural network project.
-This file is designed to be clear and informative, making it easy for others to understand your work on GitHub.

 ### Neural Network from Scratch for Classification

 This project implements a simple, feedforward neural network from scratch using NumPy to solve binary classification problems.
 It demonstrates the core principles of neural networks, including forward propagation, backpropagation, and gradient descent.
 The model is tested on two classic synthetic datasets: **"moons"** and **"blobs"** to showcase its ability to handle both linearly separable and non-linearly separable data.